 Warrior Poet: Mukade may possibly qualify as one.
 He is a Ninja master, which is definitely warrior material.
 His quote "We writhe inside as we are torn apart to make way for what we will become.
 Surrender to it.
 Let the bliss of oblivion free you of all your doubts and fears..." certainly sounds poetic.

-Well Done Daughter Guy: Konoko wanted Griffin to be proud of her.
+Well Done Daughter Girl: Konoko wanted Griffin to be proud of her.
 She shows this right at the beginning of the game.
-She stops trying as early as level 7.
-It was just as well, really, when you consider the Broken Pedestal....
+She stops trying as early as Chapter 7.
+It was just as well, really, when you consider the Broken Pedestal...

 Dr. Hasegawa and Dr. Kerr because they came up with the Daodan Chrysalis because they were trying to find a way to save the human race from the pollution.
 Too bad Muro and Konoko ended up as the guinea pigs.